Vorror/coalesce-strategy/README.md

 __Arguments__

 * `items` - An array of strategy items.
-* `callback(err, result)` - A callback.
+* `callback(err, result)` - A callback which is called when the coalescing is complete. `result` will be the initial model with its property values modified to conform to the desired priorities.

 As of writing the `err` parameter is unused and will always be assigned `null`.
-This is to remain compatible with libraries that require the traditional `callback(err, data)` paradigm.
+This is to remain compatible with libraries that require the traditional `callback(err, data)` pattern.

 __Examples__